mafudge/dps-thesis/thesis2/Draft-Thesis.md

 5.1 Introduction
 ----------------

-In this section I will add interpretive analysis to the findings of the paper.
-First, the key findings will be summarized and synthesized.
-Next, the chapter follows a discussion of the results as to understand the causal effects of the findings.
-When appropriate the interpretation in this section will be connected back to the theoretical literature cited in the literature review.

-The findings from this study will be contextualized within the literature.
-Facets of my research that support, contradict, or extend the current research landscape will be identified.
-The contribution of this research to the overall academic zeitgeist will be identified.
+This chapter provides an interpretive analysis of the study's findings, synthesizing the statistical results into a cohesive narrative.
+The discussion first contextualizes these results within the existing theoretical literature, identifying areas where this research supports, contradicts, or extends the current academic landscape.
+Particular attention is paid to the causal implications of the findings and their contribution to the broader discourse on Generative AI in education.

-The latter part of this chapter will focus on how my research can be materialized.
-First, a critical analysis of this study\'s limitations will be proposed.
-Next, the practical and theoretical implications of this research will be discussed.
-Finally, a synthesis of the limitations and implications of my research will be used to formulate suggestions for future research in this area and beyond.

-The chapter concludes with a final summary of the thesis, complete with salient points and overall themes.
+The latter portion of the chapter focuses on the practical application of this research.
+It includes a critical evaluation of the study's limitations, followed by a discussion of the practical and theoretical implications for researchers, educators, and students**.** Finally, these insights are used to formulate suggestions for future research, concluding with a final summary of the thesis's salient points and overarching themes.

 ### 5.1.1 Research and Key Findings At a Glance

+This thesis investigated the impact of **L**arge Language Model (LLM) integration on student performance and computational literacy within an introductory Python programming course.
+Utilizing a mixed-methods approach, student-AI interactions were captured and classified via categorical content analysis into two competing strategies: Learning sessions (adaptive help-seeking characterized by scaffolding and questioning) and Task Completion sessions (executive help-seeking characterized by cognitive offloading and delegation).

+These categorized interactions served as the primary independent variables for assessing academic outcomes, specifically midterm exam scores (*E1*) and post-intervention computational literacy (*C2*).
+Additionally, a randomized controlled trial assessed the efficacy of a context-aware LLM enhancement.
+The empirical findings of this research can be distilled into four key conclusions:

 This thesis investigated the impact of Large Language Models (LLMs) use on student learning performance and computational literacy within an